Jkrek/Jkrek/README.md

 ### Hi there 👋

 # 💫 About Me:
+Data Science Intern @ TQL
 I am currently working on data visualization projects and machine learning algorithms<br>
 I'm open to collaborating on a wide range of projects with fellow computer science students<br>
-I'm currently learning about data structures and assembly language<br>
+I'm currently learning about data science and computer vision!<br>
 Fun fact: I have participated in 4 hackathons at the University of Cincinnati